 But there are a range of 0% balance transfer credit cards that offer a better deal if you have some serious debt to shift.

 You can find the latest 0% balance transfer deals on Which?
 Money Compare.
 This guide explains exactly how balance transfers work and how to make the most of them.

 How do 0% balance transfers work?

-With a new 0% balance transfer credit card you can shift debt from expensive credit and store cards and freeze the interest for a set period – with some deals lasting 39 months or over three years.
+With a new 0% balance transfer credit card you can shift debt from expensive credit and store cards and freeze the interest for a set period – with some deals almost three years.